Updated: Apr 21

 This process is relevant in every aspect of your life; your relationships, in your job, with your health, money, its your life - your choice - if you don't like it, choose to do something differently or live the consequences of your choices forever.

-If you are fortunate, you will come to realise by process of elimination that you do not like being treated badly, being over-ridden, dismissed, ignored, let down, beaten, abused, depressed, lonely, skint, unhappy, exhausted, undervalued,; whatever consequences your life choices have led you to - and you will begin to choose differently for yourself - and there in lies the answer -YOU, WILL CHOOSE, just as I chose my husband and he chose me and together we chose the Mircowave for the new home that we chose together.
+If you are fortunate, you will come to realise by process of elimination that you do not like being treated badly, being over-ridden, dismissed, ignored, let down, beaten, abused, depressed, lonely, skint, unhappy, exhausted, undervalued,; whatever consequences your life choices have led you to - and you will begin to choose differently for yourself - and there in lies the answer -YOU, WILL CHOOSE for YOURSELF, just as I chose to marry my husband and he chose to marry me, and together we chose the Mircowave for the new home that we chose together.

 This is your life.
 You have a choice.
-Choose wisely, and most importantly, choose intentionally.
+Choose carefully, and most importantly, choose intentionally.